-The following table presents fees billed for professional audit services and other services rendered to us by Ernst & Young LLP for 2018 and 2019.
+The following table presents fees billed for professional audit services and other services rendered to us by Ernst & Young LLP for 2020 and 2019.

 Year Ended December 31,

-2019 2018
+2020 2019

-Audit Fees(1) \$1,676,704 \$1,097,000
+Audit Fees(1) \$ 1,084,300 \$ 1,353,400

-Tax Fees(2) \$- \$
+Audit-related Fees(2) - 323,304

+Tax Fees(3) - -

-All Other Fees(3) \$4,850 \$47,865
+All Other Fees(4) 3,095 4,850

-Total \$1,681,554 \$1,144,865
+Total \$ 1,087,395 \$ 1,681,554

-- (1) Audit fees include fees and out-of-pocket expenses, whether or not yet invoiced, for professional services provided in connection with the audit of our annual financial statements and review of our quarterly financial statements. - (2) Tax fees consist of federal and state tax compliance and planning, tax advice and preparation of tax returns. - (3) Other fees consist of consultations not related to audit or tax fess and access to an online accounting literature database.
+- (1) Audit fees include fees and out-of-pocket expenses, whether or not yet invoiced, for professional services provided in connection with the audit of our annual financial statements and review of our quarterly financial statements. - (2) Audit-related fees include fees for due diligence work related to mergers and acquisitions, accounting consultations and audits in connection with acquisitions, and internal control reviews separate from the audit. - (3) Tax fees consist of federal and state tax compliance and planning, tax advice and preparation of tax returns. - (4) Other fees consist of consultations not related to audit or tax fess and access to an online accounting literature database.